MohanadGadallah/learn-docker/docker_security.md

 The best practices are implemented by organizations as a part of their standard development process and developers need to follow the rules.
 Using these practices as an independent developer will also improve the code quality.

+People use very complex Nginx configuration to secure a server from different attacks and there is a tool for generating these config files for a production system.
+Certbot is one of them.